Tippesaukee Farm Rural Historic District

-The John Coumbe Farmstead, also known as Tippesaukee Farm, was listed on the National Register of Historic Places originally in 1992.
+The Tippesaukee Farm Rural Historic District is a historic farming area in Richland County, Wisconsin.
+The John Coumbe Farmstead, also known as Tippesaukee Farm, was listed on the National Register of Historic Places in 1992.
 Its 9.2 acre area included five contributing buildings.
 The listing area was increased and the listing was renamed Tippesaukee Farm Rural Historic District in 1996.
 The increase was a 193.5 acre area including three contributing sites.

-The property has a rock with embedded historic plaque noting that on this site in 1838 John Coumbe (1808-1882), of Devonshire, became the first white settler in Richland County.
+The property has a rock with an embedded historic plaque noting that on this site in 1838 John Coumbe (1808-1882), of Devonshire, became the first white settler in Richland County, Wisconsin.